stomaras/Javascript-From-zero-to-hero/README.md

 - ng new = command to create a new project
 - Angular uses typescript as superset of javascript , so basically a language tha looks like a bit like JavaScript and is compiled down   to JavaScript in the end, but also have some extra features
 - with the command ng-serve i create a development server ...for all the time i develop the project
+- Angular is, of course , not a tool to allow us to write static HTML files, it allows us to mix static HTML code and dynamic things we want to output in that code and actually, and what we have in our project is all of these components which angular work with app component , component has content which are html , has also styling which is in css file, also has a typescript file